owen97779/resumeCV/resume.md

 -------------------------------
 -------------------------------
-## Relevant College Coursework
+## Relevant University Coursework

-### **Implementing a General-Purpose Finite-Difference for Electromagnetic Waves** &#124; `2021`
+### **Virtual Reality Solar-System Grand Tour** &#124; `2021`

-The project focused on developing an FDTD simulator for EM waves, to be used by students and as a teaching tool.
-Allowing users to create their simulations using less than 7 lines of code, the simulator is implemented in Python and uses NumPy and Matplotlib.
+A simulation of the Voyager 2 in the solar-system probe was made using the Unity engine and programmed using C# as part of a two person group project.
+Newtonian gravitation was numerically modelled to accurately output the correct trajectory and planetary orbits in accordance to the initial conditions provided by the NASA JPL dataset.
+VR implementation and interactive controls were implemented to create an immersive teaching experience.
+Project Link: https://github.com/owen97779/Unity-

 ### **Experimental Physics** &#124; `2021`